-Whilst the landscape may be laden with fresh powdery snow, a stay at the Kakslauttanen Arctic Resort in Finnish Lapland is sure to melt your heart.
+While the landscape may be laden with fresh powdery snow, a stay at the Kakslauttanen Arctic Resort in Finnish Lapland is sure to melt your heart.
 The resort, located 250 kilometres north of the Arctic Circle, sits within a world where the only things that seem to exist are picturesque trees, ski slopes, reindeer and igloos.
-The unique experience of staying at the resort means that it’s a frequent feature on travel bucket lists.
+The unique experience of staying at the resort means it’s a frequent feature on travel bucket lists.
 But what is it really like to stay at the resort?
 Is all the hype justified?
-To answer these questions, I endeavoured on a 3-day autumn vacation to review the accommodation, food and activities on offer at the resort.
+I spent 3 days here in autumn to review the accommodation, food and activities on offer.

 Where you’ll sleep at Kakslauttanen…